software-students-fall2023/1-specification-exercise-artwork/README.md

 Acceptance criteria:
 - The app sends notifications to users of certain places to visit throughout the city.
-- The app also offers the “Explore” tab where users can find new events nearby to their location regarding any artworks throughout the city.
+- This will open the “Explore” tab where users can look through artworks/events nearby to their location.

 ### User story #6.
 As a user, I want the ability to replace artworks created by other artists within the app.
-I expect the app to track these replacements, allowing me to view past artworks that have been swapped, even though I cannot collect them.
+I expect the app to track these replacements, allowing me to view past artworks that have been swapped.

-Estimation of effort: Hard
+Estimation of effort: Very Hard

 Acceptance criteria:
+- Users who are artists can simply draw over the artwork on the "View" tab.
-- Users who are artists and have an AR file (GLB or gITF) can replace artworks created by other artists with their own within the app.
+- They can also choose to upload artwork if they have an AR file (GLB or gITF) within the "Profiles" tab by pressing 'Upload'.
 - The app maintains a tracking system to record these replacements.
-- Users can access a history of past artworks that have been swapped, but they cannot collect them.
+- Users can access a history of past artworks that have been swapped.

 ### User story #7.
-As a user, I want the ability to create private rooms or servers of the city where I can possibly display my own artwork and just for my own view.
+As a user, I want the ability to create my own personal artwork of the city just for my own view so no one can edit or draw over my work.

 Estimation of effort: Medium

 Acceptance Criteria:
-- The app can contain a feature which allows users to join private servers or rooms where they can upload their own art and the only users that can view them is themselves.
-- Users have full control over their private rooms and if they wish to share their artwork later and make it public, they can choose to do so.
+- In the “Profile” tab, users can create/join their own private servers which serve as their own private canvas of the city for them to draw their artworks.
-- If users have made public artworks and would like to make them private, they are also able to do so.
+- If users have made public artworks and would like to make them private, they are also able to do so, meaning they would not be in public servers.

 ### User story #8.
 As a user, I want the ability to restrict myself from viewing certain pieces of artwork, for censorship reasons etc.

-Estimation of effort: Extra Hard
+Estimation of effort: Very Hard

 Acceptance Criteria:
-- The app has to decide how to detect what certain pieces of art look like (perhaps through the incorporation of AI/machine learning).
+- The app has to decide how to detect what certain pieces of art look like (perhaps through the incorporation of AI/Machine Learning).
 - Based on what the app detects, it will label certain artworks and filter what can be seen and what can’t be seen depending on the user’s needs.